 Storage

-When your Chinese chili oil is done, pour it into a sterilized jar.
+Store your Chinese chili oil in a sterilized jar.
 You can use a glass jars like mason jars or ones with clamps.
 Make sure to let the chili oil cool completely before cover/ putting a lid on the jar.

 Keep the chili oil in a cool, dry place and always use clean utensils.
 This will allow your chili oil to stay good for as long as possible, up to 5 to 6 months.